ssams01/C-Plus-Plus/README.md

 # C-plus-plus

-This repository is dedicated to projects completed utilizing the C++ programming.
+This repository is dedicated to projects completed utilizing the C++ programming language.